daveshap/OpenAI_Agent_Swarm/agent_builder/README.md

 2. **Software Specifications:** For agents meant to build anything software related, it should get specifications such as definition of done and other critical components so it knows what to build.

 3. **Relevant Documentation:** This should be API documentation, procedural documentation, and other relevant stuff to the agent's particular `mission` and `functions`.

+## Chat Functions

+The primary method of interaction with the agents is via chat dialog similar to the ChatGPT API.
+The USER (input) could be anything from directives from other agents (like a supervisor or manager) as well as chat logs or messages from groups of agents, telemetry from various sources, and so on.
+The output, likewise, is something that can be recorded and "sent up the chain"

+### USER Input

+The USER, in this case, is a standin for the rest of the HAAS swarm.
+It could be a direct supervisor agent (manager) or something else.
+Here are some ideas:

+1. **Supervisor Directives:** We will need to have supervisor or manager agents telling other agents what to do.
+2. **Group Chats:** As demonstrated with ChatDev and other "chatroom" style usecases of agents.
+3. **Telemetry:** This can include logs and feedback from other systems to provide updated context.

+### Agent Output

+By and large, agent output will probably be consumed by other agents, message queues, and system buses.
+It is not yet clear how we'll structure this.
+It could get very noisy very fast.